 Traveling to Minnesota has always been a dream of mine.
 Ever since I became a member of the International Wolf Center I have envisioned the state as a wilderness heaven for adventure-thirsty people.
 When procrastinating from my work at college I used to imagine myself living the wild life in the Superior National Forest, sleeping in a log cabin and listening to the wolves howling at night.
 So when we decided to add Ely, Minnesota to our American Safari, I couldn’t have been happier.

-If you are planning a visit to the area, here are some of the things to do in Ely.
+Ely, is also the perfect place to start your journey into the Boundary Waters Canoe Area Wilderness.
+If you are planning a visit to the area and have a couple of days, here are some of the things to do in Ely.

 Staying on a Houseboat at Birch Lake